jdferreira/safe-parser/README.md

 def new_variable(*, env):
     env['var'] = 0
 ```
+For this to work, the plugin function must have a non-optional keyword-only argument named `env`.
+Note that the environment is not a python dictionary, but it behaves like one, except that it does not allow double-underscore variables (see limitations below), and that the methods `keys()` and `values()` are not implemented.

 ## Limitations

 - Because of how the code works, and also to not hinder future development, double-underscore variable names are not allowed.
-This is, on the one hand, so that we can safely inject an empty __builtins__` into the evaluation of the code, as well as to allow injecting the current environment's state into plugins that request it (see above).
+This is, on the one hand, so that we can safely inject an empty `__builtins__` into the evaluation of the code, as well as to allow injecting the current environment's state into plugins that request it (see above).

 - At the moment, I am not allowing expressions other than calls and literal.
 This means that the input does not allow binray operation, for example, unlike the `ast.literal_eval` function.